 About 15 regular volunteers come to our fortnightly sewing bees, everyone gets a kick out of seeing the bags around town and it’s been great to see the whole community get behind our Boomerang Bags project.

 We make two kinds of bags: “Borrow & Reuse” bags are free, and customers are asked to reuse or return them; and “Bought to Support” bags are sold for $5 with the proceeds helping us to keep going.
-Any profits are donated to environmental charities such as Australian Seabird Rescue, based in nearby Ballina, which helps wildlife such as turtles and seabirds injured by plastic pollution on the beaches and in the water.
+Any profits are donated to environmental charities such as Lennox Head Community Gardens and Australian Seabird Rescue, based in nearby Ballina, which helps wildlife such as turtles and seabirds injured by plastic pollution on the beaches and in the water.

-Where to get our bags: Four small Lennox Head grocery shops stock our bags: Seagrass, Seed & Husk, Nixon Bulk Foods and Jordan’s Farm.
+Where to get our bags: Three small Lennox Head grocery shops stock our bags: Nixon Bulk Foods, Seed & Husk, and Seagrass.

 Want to get involved?
 Everyone is welcome and we’re a friendly bunch.
 There are a few ways to help: